Date Created: December 2020 (Academic Project)

 Users may be driven to purchase multiple products or services just because they have low carbon footprint values, indirectly increasing their carbon footprint value.
 They might unintentionally spend a lot of carbon credits as opposed to simply purchasing one item with a high carbon footprint value.
 (Just like how consumer behavior works when there is a sale in store)

-Since this was a speculative project, we branched out into multiple directions by designing to be multi-functional.
+Since this was a speculative project, we branched out into multiple directions by designing it to be multi-functional.
 The aim was to explore different methods this application could be used in order to make it suitable for the unforeseeable future.